baptiste-roullin/typographie-frenchy/README.md

 When you unselect a text layer, it replaces some characters with their proper equivalents.

 * It works whether you enable smart quotes substitutions at the system level (System > Keyboard > Text) or not.
 This Mac OS feature use non-breakable spaces only for quotes.
 * There's a setting to enable narrow non-breakable space.
 It's closer to French conventions but off by default, because of a bug in Safari.
 This character (\u202F) is rendered as a zero-width space in Safari, for instance if you copy & paste the text or export it with Craft.
 Sorry.
 The choice between compatibility and typographical correctness is yours to make.
-Toggling the option set the desired space in the whole document.
+Toggling the option set the desired space in existing text layers for the whole document.
 * The plugin is called "French" but may work in some francophone contexts.
 Emphasis on *may*.
 No official support is hereby implied.

 ##### Character substitutions